 Grieving a Diagnosis of Autism

 Taking a proactive approach to grieving a diagnosis of autism can be difficult at first but one of the most important steps to take is to dispel the common myths of autistic disorders.
 This is a viable approach to putting many fears to rest.
-New Horizons offers a list of common misconceptions about autism as well as facts that dispel them.
+Autism Speaks offers a list of common misconceptions about autism as well as facts that dispel them.

 Autism Society of America